corrode/corrode.github.io/content/blog/prototyping/index.md

 Also, use `.clone()` wherever you need to get around it.

 If you have a type that you need to move between threads (`Send`), you can use `Arc<Mutex<T>>` to get around the borrow checker.
 If you're worried about performance, remember that other languages like Python or Java make liberal use of heap allocations and cloning and they are still fast enough for most use cases.

 ### Scoping

 I often find myself "abusing" `main` as the place where I write the entire program in.
 That's fine because I can always split it up later.
 I try to move things out into separate functions and modules as soon as it becomes "uncomfortable" to work in `main`.

-By then, I have a clear vision of what the things should be called and how they should interact.
+By then, I have a clear vision of what things should be called and how they should interact.

 I keep modules in the same file until they grow too large: